ibartomeus/AgileSci/Outline.md

 - Increase interactions.
 Good job among lab memners, sometimes at department level, but what about sharing space with the fisics department?
 Economists?
 Examples of common restrooms, etc...

-- Agile development, be incremental (already done?) and improve communication by lab meetings, revision and lanning of the goals, How get the best of lab meetings!
+- Agile development, be incremental (already done?) and improve communication by lab meetings (teams do the stuff, not people), revision and lanning of the goals, How get the best of lab meetings! -> vicenç suggested to move that to the beginig as a phylosofy of work.

-- GDT?
+- GTD?

+Conclusions:

 - Replicability ideas, open science ideas...

-**Where to submit:**

-- Submit to TREE, F1000Research, oikos… or http://www.immediatescience.org/

-**Plan:**

-- Brainstorm first?
-Work on the same document?
-Do a Pair writting?